suites-dev/docs.suites.dev/docs/guides/solitary.md

 ```

 :::info How This Works
-See [Testing with Dependency Injection](/docs/guides/testing-with-dependency-injection) for how the virtual test container works under the hood.
+See [Virtual Test Container](/docs/guides/virtual-test-container) for how the virtual test container works under the hood.
 :::

 ## Step 3: Configure Mock Behavior